rcywang/d-wave-demodoc/docs/research.rst

     This is a hand-drawn picture by J.S.
 Heyl showing the resonance crossings (circled).
 Note that the frequencies on the x-axis is scaled by the cyclotron resonance :math:`\omega_B` (or :math:`\omega_c`).
 This image can be contrasted with :numref:`eigenspectrum` (Fig. 7 of `Annealing in Low-Energy States <https://docs.dwavesys.com/docs/latest/c_gs_2.html#annealing-in-low-energy-states>`_).

-The nonrelativistic scattering cross sections for the two polarization modes are
+The nonrelativistic scattering cross-sections for the two polarization modes are

  * for photons travelling *nearly perpendicular* to the magnetic field direction: